danimatasd/MUJOCO-AIDL/README.md

 Also, we predict that by performing a hyperparameter sweep and optimizing the hyperparameters, we can further improve the performance of the model and achieve a higher reward.
 We expect that the hyperparameters such as the learning rate, discount factor, and batch size will have the most significant impact on the performance of the model, and tuning them appropriately will lead to a better-performing model.
 Additionally, we anticipate that by increasing the number of training episodes and using a larger replay buffer, we can help stabilize the training process and prevent the model from overfitting to recent experiences.
 <br/>
 <br/>
- Overall, we believe that by combining the PPO algorithm with reinforcement learning and optimizing the hyperparameters, we can develop a more efficient and robust Anybotics model that can achieve a higher reward in a variety of simulated environments.
+ Overall, we believe that by combining the PPO algorithm with reinforcement learning and optimizing the hyperparameters, we can develop a more efficient and robust model that can achieve a higher reward in a variety of simulated environments.
  <br/>
  <br/>